PAIDiPaidThis.com

 • Choose custom take-home trays over in-chair laser if you are happy with a slower result for a lower price.

-• Ask whether the quote includes the consultation and any clean beforehand so there are no surprise extras.
+• Ask whether the quote includes the consultation and any clean beforehand so there are no surprise extras added on the day.

-• Reuse your fitted trays for top-ups later, buying only the gel rather than a whole new treatment.
+• Reuse your fitted trays for top-ups later, buying only the gel rather than paying for a whole new treatment.

-• Compare the real prices below across a few practices before committing, as cosmetic fees are not fixed.
+• Compare the real prices below across a few practices before committing, as cosmetic fees are not fixed and vary practice to practice.

 Common questions